pforret/blog.splashing/_topic/sport/karate.md

 ---
 # Sport: karate

-Karate   is a martial art developed in the Ryukyu Kingdom.
-It developed from the indigenous Ryukyuan martial arts  under the influence of Chinese martial  arts, particularly Fujian White Crane.
-Karate is now predominantly a striking art using punching, kicking, knee strikes, elbow strikes and  open-hand techniques such as knife-hands, spear-hands and palm-heel strikes.
-Historically, and in some modern styles, grappling, throws, joint locks, restraints and vital-point  strikes are also taught.
-A karate practitioner is called a karateka .
+Karate , also karate-do, is a martial art developed in the Ryukyu Kingdom.
+It developed from the indigenous Ryukyuan martial arts  under the influence of Chinese martial arts.
+While modern karate is primarily a striking art that uses punches and kicks, traditional karate  also employs throwing and joint locking techniques.
+A karate practitioner is called a karate-ka .

 ## Unsplash photos